PlaceBasedCarbonCalculator/VectorTiles/README.md

 1. Host a single `.mbtiles` file using specialist tile hosting software
 2. Host millions of tiny `.pbf` files on any file server.
-But you may be charged a small per file fee for by you web host for each file, and any updates would require a re-upload of millions of files.
+But you may be charged a small per file fee by you web host for each file uploaded, and any updates would require a re-upload of millions of files.

 **Note** many file hosts (Google Cloud, AWS, Azure etc.) charge transfer fees.